 All clients with an active Sanguine study will be given access to a SmartSheet portal which is updated in real time regarding patient recruitment, biospecimen collection, and sample delivery.
 Typically, clients will know about a week in advance of when to expect a sample delivery.

-Sanguine can collect any biospecimen which is obtained in a non-invasive manner.
+Sanguine can collect any biospecimen obtained in a non-invasive manner.
 Generally, if the sample requires a hospital setting to be collected, Sanguine cannot collect the sample.
+An exception is white blood cells collected by apheresis, which is performed at our apheresis donor site in Los Angeles or qualified partner sites nationwide.

 Study Design & Sample Logistics